Silent Hill: Homecoming: Plot

-Continuing to the Order's underground facility, Alex is captured by Judge Holloway, who reveals that everything that has happened is due to a broken pact.
+Continuing to the Order's underground base, Alex is captured by Judge Holloway, who reveals that everything that has happened is due to a broken pact.
 150 years ago, the four founding families broke away from Silent Hill's Order to move to Shepherd's Glen.
-They were allowed to do so on the condition that once every 50 years they would sacrifice one of their children in a preordained fashion.
-On this occasion, while Joey Bartlett, Scarlett Fitch and Nora Holloway were successfully sacrificed by their parents, the Shepherd sacrifice failed, and as a result, the Order had been reformed to try to appease their god.
+They were allowed to do so on the condition that once every 50 years they would sacrifice one of their children in a preordained fashion: however, on this occasion, while Joey Bartlett, Scarlett Fitch, and Nora Holloway—whose monstrous spirit manifestations Alex has encountered as the boss monsters of the game—were successfully sacrificed by their parents, the Shepherd sacrifice failed, and as a result, the Order had been reformed to try to appease their god.
 Judge Holloway tries to kill Alex, who kills her in self-defense.
-Alex rescues Elle from the facility and, after finding Wheeler injured and allowing the player to choose whether to save him—once more affecting the game's ending—continues on alone to find Josh.
+Alex rescues Elle from the facility and, after finding Wheeler injured and allowing the player to choose whether or not to save him—once more affecting the outcome of the game—continues on alone to find Josh.

 Realizing he was the intended sacrifice, Alex experiences a flashback showing Josh's true fate.
 When Alex was younger, he had taken Josh rowing out on the lake, where Josh showed Alex a ring, which his father had chosen to give to him instead of Alex.
 Out of jealousy, Alex struggled with Josh to try to take the ring, and as they fought Josh accidentally fell into the lake and drowned.
 His father retrieved the body and explained that Alex had "ruined it for all of us", since he had chosen Alex, and not Josh; unable to accept Josh's death, Alex was then sent to the mental hospital (and not enlisting to the military as he initially believed), and with Josh instead of Alex sacrificed, the Order's pact was broken.
 After fighting the final boss, the manifestation of Josh's spirit, Alex finally has the chance to apologize and states that he never wanted Josh's death.
 Alex leaves the family ring and their father's angle-head army flashlight on Josh's body and exits the chamber.